qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - `defer` executes when the function returns, not when the lexical scope exits.
 - `defer` capture mutable variable.
 - About `nil`:
   - There are nil slice and empty slice (the two are different).
 But there is no nil string, only empty string.
-The nil map can be read like an empty map, but nil map cannot be written.
+The nil map can be read like an empty map, but nil map cannot be modified.
   - Interface `nil` weird behavior.
 Interface pointer is a fat pointer containing type info and data pointer.
 If the data pointer is null but type info is not null, then it will not equal `nil`.
   - Receiving from or sending to `nil` channel blocks forever.
 - Before Go 1.22, [loop variable capture issue](https://go.dev/blog/loopvar-preview).